XA related functions have been introduced in

 XA/Distributed transactions can spawn multiple MySQL servers.

-carefully and be well aware of server restrictions prior to
+setup the plugin carefully and be well aware of server restrictions prior

 <?php $mysqli = new mysqli("myapp", "username", "password", "database"); /* BEGIN */ mysqlnd_ms_xa_begin($mysqli, 1 /* xa id */); /* run queries on various servers */ $mysqli->query("UPDATE some_table SET col_a = 1"); ... /* COMMIT */ mysqlnd_ms_xa_commit($link, 1); ?>

 XA transactions use the two-phase commit protocol.
 The two-phase commit protocol is a blocking protocol.
 During the first phase participating servers begin a transaction and the client carries out its work.
 This phase is followed by a second voting phase.
 During voting, the servers first make a firm promise that they are ready to commit the work even in case of their possible unexpected failure.
 Should a server crash in this phase, it will still recall the aborted transaction after recover and wait for the client to decide on whether it shall be committed or rolled back.

 Should a client that has initiated a global transaction crash after all the participating servers gave their promise to be ready to commit, then the servers must wait for a decision.
 The servers are not allowed to unilaterally decide on the transaction.